azat-co/practicalnode/chapter16/chapter16.md

 }
 ```

-Test function with this data mocks an HTTP request.
-I saved it in the `db-api-test.json` file.
-It just has an object with the HTTP method set to GET and the query string with the table name parameter.
+I like to test right away.
+To test the function I created this data that mocks an HTTP request.
+It's just an object with the HTTP method set to GET and the query string with the table name parameter.
+I saved it in the `db-api-test.json` file so you can copy it from the book's repository or from the following snippet.

 ```json
 {